segabl/pd2-streamlined-heisting/README.md

 At one point the game had unique spawn groups with different behaviours and tactics which have been disabled or broken over time, like shotgunners or hostage rescue units.
 Missing tactics have been implemented and spawn groups have been restored and improved to have a bigger variety of enemies and make combat more interesting.

-- Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
 - Restores original spawn groups that were disabled, adding back shotgunners, reinforce groups and hostage rescue units
 - Fixes scripted spawns to use the correct enemy faction when spawning enemies
 - Fixes units with defend type objectives rushing the player instead of actually defending their designated areas
-- Fixes units with hunt objective only moving to player locations once
-- Adds reinforce points to loot secure points and the escape zone
+- Adds dynamic reinforce points to loot secure points and the escape zone
 - Fixes enemies crouch-walking when they are supposed to run
 - Implements missing `murder` tactic, enemies with this tactic will focus on finishing off downed and tased players regardless of any aggressive behavior
 - Implements missing `shield` and `shield_cover` tactics, enemies with `shield_cover` tactic will stick closely to group members with `shield` tactic